-They’re sweet, they’re boozy, and have a perfect touch of salt.
+They’re sweet, they’ve got a little kick to them, and they have a perfect touch of salt!
 We are talking about a margarita-inspired snack, and let me assure you, they do not disappoint.
 These margarita strawberries are simply irresistible.

 The recipe is very simple and a great crowd pleaser.
 It can be used as an appetizer or dessert and is perfect served for happy hour.
 You could, if you’re feeling a little extra, even serve them as a garnish on an actual margarita.

 The total time on this recipe is no less than an hour but the hands-on time is very limited.

 Do the prep work before you start dinner and let them hang out in the fridge, then when it’s time to serve, you’ll just roll them in sugar and they are good to go.

 My advice before embarking is to think about how you like your margaritas and let it guide you.
 Make adjustments as you would your own drink.

 Maybe you prefer a sugar-rimmed glass and don’t like the salt, if this is the case then kick out the salt in the sugar mix.
 If you like it extra strong, pour some additional tequila.
 Not as strong?
 You know the drill.

 I have created this recipe inspired by the way I prefer my margarita.
 The rim has a lovely layer of salt and lime zest.
 It’s not too sweet and plenty strong.
 It’s crisp and citrusy.

 These strawberries are their own special dish but your margarita preferences can make it that much better!

 Step-By-Step Instructions For Margarita Strawberries